timkanke/subject-term-analysis/README.md

 **Overview**

-This method has three primary stages:
+This method has three stages:

 - Obtain
 - Scrub